Missing Merced family of 4 found dead

 Details on how the victims died have not been released.

-According to Merced County Sheriff Vern Warnke, the suspect 48-year-old Jesus Manuel Salgado has been talking with officials.
+According to officials, the suspect 48-year-old Jesus Manuel Salgado has been talking with law enforcement.

+Salgado has been in a local hospital since Tuesday after he tried to take his own life.

 The bodies were found near the area where deputies found the victim’s phones.